What is a dimmer switch?

 What Do I Need To Set Up a Dimming System?

-- In addition to wiring, you’ll also require a compatible wall switch.
-Look for a 0-10 volt dimmer switch.
-They come in powered and unpowered versions.
+- In addition to wiring, you’ll also require a compatible 0-10v or 1-10v wall switch.
+They come in dimming powered and unpowered versions and typically cost between $15 and $60.

 Put a Plan Together